robinrendle/robinrendle.com/_projects/transfers.markdown

     <img src="/build/images/portfolio/new-paystub.jpg" alt="" />
     <figcaption>
       <p>
-        Left: edit a single employee paystub or edit all paystubs of a specific date.</p>
-       <p class='cell-t10'>Right: after testing these mockups we added the ability to cross-reference payroll data input with the company taxes that were generated by our system.
+        Left: edit a single employee paystub or edit all paystubs of a specific date.
+Right: after testing these mockups we added the ability to cross-reference payroll data input with the company taxes that were generated by our system.
        </p>
     </figcaption>
   </figure>